Guidance on cannabis products with intoxicating cannabinoids other than delta-9-THC

 As per section 248.1 of the Regulations, a holder of a licence that sells or distributes a cannabis product is required to:

-As per Health Canada's Cannabis adverse reaction reporting guide, it's expected that licence holders collect as much information as possible.
+As per Health Canada's Cannabis adverse reaction reporting guide, it's recommended that licence holders collect as much information as possible.
 This way, reports submitted to Health Canada capture clinically relevant and complete information for evaluation.
 This would include providing information of all known cannabinoids in the cannabis product in the adverse reaction report.

 Cannabis adverse reaction reporting guide